 In the example below, we use this to define maplist/3 inside a module.
 The argument '2' in the meta_predicate declaration means that the argument is module-sensitive and refers to a predicate with an arity that is two more than the term that is passed in.
 The compiler only distinguishes the values 0..9 and :, which denote module-sensitive arguments, from +, - and ?, which denote modes.
 The values 0..9 are used by the cross-referencer and syntax highlighting.
-Note that the helper predicate maplist/3 does not need to be declared as a meta-predicate because the maplist/3 wrapper already ensures that Goal is qualified as $\langle module \rangle$: Goal.
+Note that the helper predicate maplist/3 weapper already ensures that Goal is qualified as module: Goal.
 See the description of meta_predicate/1 for details.